Leo Frédéric Alfred Baron d'Erlanger: Family and personal life

 Leo d'Erlanger spent most of his early childhood in France, but in 1910, due to his father's poor health, his parents moved to Sidi Bou Saïd in Tunisia and built the Ennejma Ezzahra Palace, which he later inherited.

 In 1911, Leo attended Eton College where he befriended Esmond Harmsworth, 2nd Viscount Rothermere, the British Conservative politician and press magnate, and in 1920 acted as his best man.
 During his time at Eton, his holidays were spent with his uncle, the composer, Baron Frédéric Alfred d'Erlanger, at Parkhouse, no.24 Rutland Gate, Knightsbridge.

 In 1916, he attended Sandhurst Military Academy.
 Second Lieutenant Leo d’Erlanger joined the Grenadier Guards serving under Lieutenant Colonel Viscount Gort.
 From July to November 1918 he saw action on the Western Front and suffered shellshock.

-As a young man, d’Erlanger was a friend of Ettore Bugatti, owning several of his iconic models.
-His 1928 Bugatti Type 44 Fiacre later turned up among Michel Dovaz famous ‘sleeping beauties’.
+As a young man, d’Erlanger was a friend of Ettore Bugatti, owning several of his models.
+His 1928 Bugatti Type 44 Fiacre later turned up among Michel Dovaz's famous ‘sleeping beauties’.

 Baron Leo stated in his Will that he wished for his coffin to be carried on the first train to pass through the Channel Tunnel which was opened in 1994, however the authorities would not permit this.